heroku-examples/heroku-dotnet-notepad/README.md

 dotnet run
 ```

-If you want to attach Heroku Postgres and Heroku Key-Value Store run the following commands and restart the application.
+If you want to attach Heroku Postgres and Heroku Key-Value Store and use them locally during develpment, export the Heroku app's config vars to a `.env` file after creating the app and [provisioning the add-ons](#provision-add-ons):

 ```
-heroku create
-heroku addons:create heroku-postgresql:essential-0 --wait
-heroku addons:create heroku-redis:mini --wait
 heroku config --shell > .env
 ```